DREAMassets-org/DREAMassets/sobun/README.md

 pip install -r requirements.txt
 ```

+_Debug:_ If you try to install requirements without `virtualenv`, don't worry because it'll fail. (you'd need to have used `sudo`).
+Just `activate` and install again.

 _Debug:_ The `sniffer.py` and `syncer.py` scripts must be run from the virtual environment.
-For deployment, DREAM uses systemd to launch the `dream-sniffer@{0..3}.service` and `dream-syncer.service`, so it might not seem obvious that the virtual environment is important, but it's crucial.
+For deployment, DREAM uses `systemd` to launch the `dream-sniffer@{0..3}.service` and `dream-syncer.service`, so it might not seem obvious that the virtual environment is important, but it's crucial.

 ### Deployment
-From the `sobun/` folder...
+From the `dream.git/` folder...

 Deploy the network manager to restart the sniffer and syncer when there's a change to the network, i.e., the cellular connection drops and then resumes.